A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: The Definitions and Metrics of HMES Resilience

 In \cite{Cai2023} and \cite{Jordehi2024}, Cai \emph{et al.} and Jordehi \emph{et al.} proposed the same resilience metric in the preventive stage for hydrogen fuel station-integrated power systems and industrial energy hubs with electric, thermal and hydrogen demands, respectively.
 The resilience metric is the expected load not served (\textbf{ELNS}), which can be described by

-where $s$ denotes the index of uncertainty scenarios; $\alpha_s$ denotes the probability of scenario $s$; $t$ denotes the time slot index; $i$ denotes the bus index; $w_e$, $w_h$, and $w_{g}$ denote the weight coefficients related to electric load shedding, hydrogen load shedding, and heat load shedding, respectively; $P_{i,t,s}^{\text{shed}}$, $H_{i,t,s}^{\text{shed}}$, and $G_{i,t,s}^{\text{shed}}$ denote the quantity of electric, hydrogen, and gas load shedding, respectively.
+where $s$ denotes the index of uncertainty scenarios; $t$ denotes the time slot index; $i$ denotes the bus index; $w_e$, $w_h$, and $w_{g}$ denote the weight coefficients related to electric load shedding, hydrogen load shedding, and heat load shedding, respectively; $P_{i,t,s}^{\text{shed}}$, $H_{i,t,s}^{\text{shed}}$, and $G_{i,t,s}^{\text{shed}}$ denote the quantity of electric, hydrogen, and heat load shedding, respectively.
 Similarly, expected thermal load not served and expected electric load not served are considered for hydrogen-penetrated distribution systems in the restoration response stage\cite{ZhaoY2023}.